Mickaz89/HC-API/README.md

 Create and fill the .env file (Look at the .env.example).

+Make sure the Redis server is running on the port you specified.

-Make sure that the doc-generator service is running (https://github.com/Mickaz89/HC-Doc-Generator)
+Make sure that the doc-generator service is running (https://github.com/Mickaz89/HC-Doc-Generator).

 ```bash
 # development